Our Nutrition Coaches & Sports Dietitians

 Emily Tessier, RDN, LDN

 From being raised in a Portuguese household to participating in countless softball tournaments, I grew up in a space where food was celebrated and shared among family and friends.
-After discovering the nutrition and dietetics career path, I became a dietitian to help others find the same joy in food and movement.
+After discovering the nutrition and dietetics career path, I became a dietitian nutritionist to help others find the same joy in food and movement.

 After my softball days, I geared my own athletic path towards triathlon, trail running, and ultramarathons.
-During this time, I witnessed fellow endurance athletes struggle with their relationship to food, fueling, and body image.
+During this time, I witnessed fellow endurance athletes struggle with their relationship with food, fueling, and body image.

 My nutrition philosophy is that food is fuel – but food is also for joy, pleasure, and celebration.
 Food choices and exercise abilities hold no moral value.
 All bodies are good bodies, no matter the size, and you deserve nourishment, self-care, and permission to exist in the endurance sports space!